mrychlik/DeductronCode/README.md

 # DeductronCode
 Computer codes accompanying the paper "Deductron - A Recurrent Neural Network".
-This is a minimalistic implementation.
+We provided a minimalistic implementation in pure Python, along with an advanced implementation utilizing Tensorflow and Keras.
 This code should not be used in any "production" system.

 To run several programs exercising the package functionality, all one needs to do is run the script: